Ultimate Guide to Shopping in Dubai

 Dubai Design District (d3) is another great stop for unique fashion.
 Only a 10-minute drive from downtown Dubai, this urban spot intersperses local designers and design-led diners with art galleries and sculptures.

-“It’s for those who have an interest in slightly rarer artisanal products that are hard to find,” adds d3 insider Suwaidi.
-He recommends Montroi for hand-crafted leather travel accessories or Closet Case for exclusive menswear from 100 designers.
-For something more bespoke, visit a showroom for a customised, one-off piece.
+"It's for those who have an interest in slightly rarer artisanal products that are hard to find," adds d3 insider Suwaidi.
+He recommends Montroi, for hand-crafted leather travel accessories, or for exclusive bespoke menswear, visit a showroom for a customised, one-off piece.

 Insider tip: "Get on the red line of the Metro and make your way to Union Square to explore the streets of Deira for fantastic shopping.
 It's one of the few pedestrian-friendly areas of the city," says Somji.

 Ready for your duty-free Dubai shopping spree?
 Check out our full list of Dubai deals here.
 Or find a deal to more emirates in our Middle East holidays page.

 Mind-blowing facts about how Dubai's the Palm was built

 The questions about Dubai you've always wanted to ask

 See why Dubai is on the list of the world's most scenic road trips